 Homemade Wheat Thins

-As with the originals, a formula of all-vegan ingredients is actually key to homemade Wheat Thins—use butter instead of oil, and the crackers will take on a nutty flavor that covers up the malt and wheat.
+As with the store-bought originals, an all-vegan formula is actually key to homemade Wheat Thins—use butter instead of oil, and the crackers will take on a nuttiness that covers up their signature malt and wheat flavors.
 We use toasted wheat germ to nail the grainy texture, and turmeric to give the crackers their signature color and aroma.